 Wouldst thou from sorrow find a sweet relief?
 Or is thy heart oppressed with woes untold?
 Balm wouldst thou gather for corroding grief; Pour blessings round thee like a shower of gold.
-'Tis when the rose is wrapt in many a fold Close to its heart the worm is wasting there Its life and beauty; not when, all unroll'd Leaf after leaf, its bosom, rich and fair, Breathes freely its perfumes throughout the ambient air.
+"Tis when the rose is wrapt in many a fold Close to its heart the worm is wasting there Its life and beauty; not when, all unroll'd Leaf after leaf, its bosom, rich and fair, Breathes freely its perfumes throughout the ambient ai.

 Some high or humble enterprise of good, Contemplate till it shall possess thy mind, Become thy study, pastime, rest, and food, And kindle in thy heart a flame refined.
-Pray Heaven formfirmness thy whole soul to bind To this thy purpose-to begin, pursue, With thoughts all fixed, and feelings purely kind, -Strength to complete, and with delight review, And grace to give the praise where all is due.
-The lamp of genius, though by nature lit, If not protected, pruned, and fed with care Soon dies, or runs to waste with fitful glare; And learning is a plant that spreads and towers Slow as Columbia's aloe, proudly rare, That 'mid gay thousands, with the suns and showers Of half a century, grows alone before it flowers.
+Pray Heaven for firmness thy whole soul to bind To this thy purpose-to begin, pursue, With thoughts all fixed, and feelings purely kind, Strength to complete, and with delight review, And grace to give the praise where all is due.
+No good of worth sublime will Heaven permit To light on man as from the passing air; The lamp of genius, though by nature lit, If not protected, pruned, and fed with care Soon dies, or runs to waste with fitful glare; And learning is a plant that spreads and towers Slow as Columbia's aloe, proudly rare, That 'mid gay thousands, with the suns and showers Of half a century, grows alone before it flowers.